arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Bigint factorial(Int number)
+    BIGINT FACTORIAL(Int number)
     ```

 -   Description

-    Calculates the factorial of number.
+    This function calculates the factorial of number.

--   Parameter
+-   Parameters

     number: a value of the INT type.
 The value ranges from 0 to 20.